qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Uppercase buttons*: Set the buttons' texts to uppercase
 - *Transparent Scrollbars*: Enable/Disable transparency in scrollbars (require restart)
 - *Accent Scrollbars*: Set the color of the scrollbars to the accent color (require restart)
+- *High Contrast*: Set a darker color of the backgrounds and lighter color of texts for more contrast

 **Features Settings**:
 - *Material Fonts*: Enable/Disable Material fonts (Roboto) (require restart)